 - 18 years of age or older, or have or previously had a spouse or common-law partner, or are a parent who lives or previously lived with your child.

-The amount is based on the amount of rent or property tax you paid for your principal residence in Ontario for 2014, the amount of energy costs paid for your principal residence on a reserve in Ontario for 2014, or the amount of your accommodation costs paid for living in a public long-term care home in Ontario for 2014.
+The amount is based on the amount of rent or property tax you paid for your principal residence in Ontario for 2015, or on the amount of energy costs paid for your principal residence on a reserve in Ontario for 2015, or on the amount of your accommodation costs paid for living in a public long‑term care home in Ontario for 2015.

 The credit will be reduced by two per cent of your adjusted family net income over: